REDCap-C2E2/systematic-review-tamplate/README.md

 ### Data Standardisation
 Show standardised record look likes for upload into REDCap.

-## Script to change the study at mass after each stage of the project
+## Script to change the study at after each stage of the project
 - Selection and Screening
 - Eligibility
 - Included and Data Abstraction

+### Changes to be made for records that require consensus decison
+* unhide hidden fields
+* change form status from "Complete" to "Incomplete"